 Yes, each year Art House Convergence offers initiatives and scholarships to improve access to the conference’s educational, networking, and professionalization opportunities.
 More information on our scholarship program can be found here.

 Art House Theater Day was founded in 2016 as an international day of celebration for art house cinemas and the vital role they play in their community.
 Held every September, this day brings together over 100 cinemas across North America and beyond for specialty programs, giveaways, and more.
 Are house cinemas are encouraged to sign-up and get involved.
-More information can be found here.

 Art House Convergence works year-round to share resources and programs that encourage artistic creativity, integrity, and diversity.
 Resources currently available through our website include sample employee manuals, sample restroom policies, and a guide to greening your cinema.
 We are also currently working with Sundance Indigenous Program to distribute Indigenous-made films to art house cinemas annually.